S&P/TSX composite down more than 100 points

-TORONTO — Canada's main stock index posted a triple-digit drop in late-morning trading as losses in the energy sector helped lead a broad-based decline, while U.S. stock markets also fell.
+TORONTO — Canada's main stock index was down more than 100 points in late-morning trading amid weakness in the energy and industrial sectors, while U.S. stock markets also fell.

-The January crude contract was down 61 cents at US$71.75 per barrel and the January natural gas contract was down a penny at US$3.81 per mmBTU.
+The January crude oil contract was down a penny at US$71.66 per barrel and the January natural gas contract was up seven cents at US$3.99 per mmBTU.

-The February gold contract was down US$4.30 at US$1,781.20 an ounce and the March copper contract was down eight cents at US$4.32 a pound.
+The February gold contract was up US$2.30 at US$1,787.10 an ounce and the March copper contract was down less than a penny at US$4.28 a pound.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)